Publish in the Chrome Web Store

 - Click Choose file > your zip file > Upload.
 If your item's manifest and ZIP file are valid, you can edit your item on the next page.

 Submit your item for publishing

 Once you've uploaded your extension, you will see it as an item in the dashboard.

 You need to fill out additional listing information before you can publish, as contained in the left-hand tabs.
 Here is a quick summary of the information on these tabs; click through for more detail about how to fill in each tab.

 - The Package tab displays details of your uploaded item.
 This page isn't editable when you first create an item.

 - The Listing tab contains details of your listing and how it should display in the Chrome Web Store.

 - The Privacy tab is where you include declarations about how your item uses privacy and security related features.

-- The Pricing and Distribution tab lets you control which countries will list your item and which set of users will see it.
+- The Distribution tab lets you control which countries will list your item and which set of users will see it.

 To publish your item: